|

 Some of us have a very

-difficult time waking up, or
+difficult time waking up, or may

-exhibit what may be
+exhibit what can be

 considered unusual behavior in recovery.